-My bookmaking group “Handmade Book Club” coordinated by Vintage Page Designs, challenged me with a poll asking how many books I had made in the past six months.
+My bookmaking group “Handmade Book Club” led by Vintage Page Designs, challenged me with a poll asking how many books I had made in the past six months.
 Off the top of my head, I chose the option 16-20.

 Later, feeling uncertain and being pathologically averse to lying, I pulled out the books I’d made and counted them.
 One is missing – not sure where I put it.
 And there are several pairs, which maybe should really count as one.
 But, counting them as two, there are 22!
 I feel better that my guess was close.